MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

  In some cases, such as with many bitmaps, you may want to preserve the left-to-right layout.
 In these cases, render the image by calling `BitBlt` or `StretchBlt`, then set the bitmap control flag for `dwLayout` to **LAYOUT_BITMAPORIENTATIONPRESERVED**.

  Once you change the layout with the **LAYOUT_RTL** flag, the flags normally specifying right or left are reversed.
 To avoid confusion, you may want to define alternate names for the standard flags.
-For a list of suggested alternate flag names, see [SetLayout](http://msdn.microsoft.com/library/windows/desktop/dd162979) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For a list of suggested alternate flag names, see [SetLayout](http://msdn.microsoft.com/library/windows/desktop/dd162979) in the Windows SDK.

 ##  <a name="setmapmode"></a>  CDC::SetMapMode
  Sets the mapping mode.